by Laura Reyes

 The initial tagline of the business was self-care through the creative arts.
 Learning to practice self-care was what I was offering others.
 I did my research.
 But there was a gap between what people said they thought was a good idea, and what they found compelling enough to pay for.

 My graduate studies gave me the credentials and the grounded understanding of how to help others.
-Helping others has been a huge focus of my work: be it as a volunteer, teacher, therapist, or Mom.
+Helping others has been a huge focus: be it as a volunteer, teacher, therapist, or Mom.
 I was like so many others that were drawn to healing and helping professions.
 Before healing others, we had their to discover what was most healing for us.

 My healing journey has been a long one.
 My sister died when I was young so I have tried therapy, art therapy, as well as many other holistic approaches.
 Through my deep dive into these alternative treatments, I came to understand the body as an energy body that was capable of profound healing.
 In Alaska, I felt physically and mentally stronger.
 I wanted to be on the rocky trails and mountains beholding those epic ranges all day long.